Mobile App Behavior

 Crashes and Exceptions

 This report shows the name and a brief description of the top Exceptions, or technical errors, that happen in your app.
 Crashes are automatically parsed out from other exceptions.
-You can define more exception types in your app tracking code for more detail on other exceptions.
+You can define additional exception types in your app tracking code for more detail on other exceptions.
 Network failures and empty search results are two examples of common exceptions you might want to define.

 Use App Speed reports to see how long different requests take to load in your app.
 You might, for example, want to track how quickly a game level loads or a search returns results.

-After you complete the additional set up, toggle between these three tabs to view the data:
+After you complete the additional setup, toggle between these three tabs to view the data:

 Explorer: Timing Category displays the name you’ve associated with a specific load time you’re tracking.
 The Average User Timing metric shows you the average length of time it takes to load that action.